|

 GK:

-Yes.
-I talked to a gentleman who, in 1929, helped trench a pond with
+I talked to a gentleman who, in 1929, helped trench a

-only instead of a tower, they call it a “spar pole”.
-They also used
+instead of a tower, they call it a “spar pole”.
+They

 multiple ways to power these systems.